How to Find a Retail Manager:

 - What are your salary expectations?

-- What training have you received in management?
+- What training have you received in management or leadership?

 - Which businesses have you managed previously?
 Alternatively, have you managed a team within a business before?